Tornado outbreak and floods of April 27–30, 2014: April 28

-Once again on the afternoon April 28, a high risk was issued for a corridor for northern Mississippi and northwestern Alabama, as semi-discrete supercells began developing across Mississippi.
-Another particularly dangerous situation (PDS) tornado watch was issued for Mississippi as well.
+By 3:49 p.m.
+CDT, numerous discrete and clustered supercells were moving northwest from central Mississippi into northwest Alabama, with the damaging Tupelo EF3 tornado already occurring within the past hour as more discrete supercells initiated south into central Mississippi, suggesting that these storms will more likely remain separated for a few more hours, increasing support for long-tracked and significant tornadoes.
+Local observations showed an expected strengthening of the wind profiles and additional support from the low-level flow associated with surface pressure deepening, boosting storm relative helicity.
+Strong to violent tornado damage was expected over the next few hours with the most potent supercells.
 Destructive tornadoes continued to touch down later that evening, and 10 people were killed when an EF4 tornado struck Louisville, Mississippi, where many homes, apartment buildings, and businesses were completely destroyed, some of which were leveled or swept away.
 An EF3 tornado caused one fatality and major damage to many structures in Tupelo, Mississippi as well, and another EF3 struck Coxey, Alabama, destroying a mobile home park and killing two people.
 Numerous other strong tornadoes occurred in rural areas of the Deep South later that night and into the early morning hours of April 29.